 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run low.
 Not enough refrigerant means there’s a leak somewhere.
 Only a technician can pinpoint the leak, mend it, and recharge the air conditioning to the correct concentration.

 - Filthy evaporator coil: If dust builds up on the coil, air can’t flow over it, and it’s likely to freeze.

 - Broken blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified technicians at Strogen's Service Experts to take care of the trouble.
+If your AC freezes up, contact the ACE-certified technicians at Strogen's Service Experts to take care of the trouble.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again fast.
 Contact us at 603-923-4570 to schedule air conditioning repair in Rochester with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.